For victims of crime

 Government of British Columbia

-Explains what court support and information are available to victims of crime in BC, including victim service workers, the Victim Court Support Program, help with preparing a Victim Impact Statement, the financial help available if you must travel to attend your court case, and more.
+Explains the court support and information available to victims of crime in BC, including victim service workers, the Victim Court Support Program, help with preparing a Victim Impact Statement, financial help if you must travel to attend your court case, and more.

 Last reviewed August 2024